voothi/20241223170748-kardenwort/README.md

 *   **German Compound Splitting (GCS)**: Intelligently breaks down long German compound words into their components.
 *   **Direct Anki Integration**: Automatically imports the generated cards into your Anki collection using AnkiConnect.
 *   **GoldenDict-ng Integration**: Create Anki cards directly from your favorite dictionary application.

 ---

+## Core Functionality: In-Depth

+To analyze text, advanced NLP libraries are used:
+*   **`spaCy`**: for tokenization, lemmatization, part-of-speech tagging, and morphological analysis.
+*   **`german-compound-splitter`**: for the complex task of parsing German compound nouns.

+The utility's primary goal is to extract material from the source text to create two types of cards.
+This is achieved through two fundamental modes of operation, determined by the `--type` parameter:

+1.  **`--type token` (Vocabulary Cards):**
+    *   **Goal:** To create cards for studying individual words (one word per card).
+    *   **Mechanism:** The script analyzes the entire input text, extracts all unique words, reduces them to their base form (lemma), and creates a separate row in the output file for each unique lemma.
+Each row contains the lemma itself, its original inflected form, the sentence in which it first appeared, and the surrounding context.
+    *   **Special Feature:** This mode includes complex logic such as compound word splitting (GCS) and handling of separable prefixes for German verbs, making it particularly powerful for learning German.

+2.  **`--type sentence` (Sentence Cards):**
+    *   **Goal:** To create cards with sentences for studying phrases and grammar in context.
+    *   **Mechanism:** The script processes input files line by line, assuming each line is a complete sentence.
+For each line from the first file (`--text1`), one record is created in the output file.
+If parallel texts are provided (`--text2`, `--text3`), the corresponding lines from them are added to the same record, creating a card with a translation.
+    *   **Special Feature:** In this mode, a list of all lemmas found in the sentence can also be generated for the `SentenceSourceWordlist` field.

+### The Result of Processing

+The result of the script's execution is a **TSV (Tab-Separated Values) file**, which:
+*   Is fully ready for direct import into **Anki** when used with the corresponding template.
+*   Can be easily opened and analyzed in any spreadsheet application (e.g., MS Excel, LibreOffice Calc) or an editor like VS Code with the `vscode-edit-csv` plugin.
+This allows using the exports to create custom word lists and other study materials.

+---

+## Understanding Input Processing

+Understanding how the utility receives and interprets input data is key to its effective use.

+### Ways to Provide Data

+*   **`--text "..."`**: Directly providing text as a string.
+This method is ideal for integration with other programs (e.g., GoldenDict, where the selected word `%GDWORD%` is passed) or for quickly processing short phrases. **Mutually exclusive with `--text1`**.
+*   **`--text1 <path_to_file>`**: Specifying the path to the main text file.
+This is the standard method for processing large volumes of text (books, articles, subtitles).
+*   **`--text2 <path_to_file>`** and **`--text3 <path_to_file>`**: Specifying paths to files with parallel texts (e.g., translations).

+### File Format Requirements

+*   **Format:** Plain text file (`.txt`).
+*   **Encoding:** **UTF-8**.
+Using another encoding may lead to reading errors.
+*   **Structure for Parallel Texts:** When using `--text2` or `--text3`, it is crucial to ensure **strict line-by-line correspondence**.
+Line N in `text2.txt` must be the exact translation of line N in `text1.txt`.
+Violating this rule will lead to incorrect sentence matching on Anki cards.

+### The Hybrid Mechanism for Defining "Processing Units"

+This is one of the most important features of the utility, directly affecting how context is formed in the final TSV file.
+The utility automatically chooses one of two ways to split the text into "processing units" (essentially, sentences):

+1.  **"Line-by-Line" Mode:**
+    *   **Trigger Condition:** Activates if the input text (from `--text` or `--text1`) contains at least one newline character (`\n`).
+    *   **Logic:** The script treats each line as a separate and complete "processing unit."
+It does not attempt to further divide lines into sentences.
+    *   **Application:** This mode is primary for working with parallel texts and subtitles, where each line is a self-contained phrase.

+2.  **"Sentence Tokenization" Mode:**
+    *   **Trigger Condition:** Activates if the entire input text is a single block without any newline characters.
+    *   **Logic:** The script uses `spaCy`'s built-in sentence tokenizer to grammatically and correctly split the continuous text into individual sentences.
+Each detected sentence becomes a "processing unit."
+    *   **Application:** This mode is ideal for processing prose—articles, paragraphs from books, etc.

+**How this affects Anki cards:** The `SentenceSource` field on the card will contain the "processing unit" where the word was found.
+The context fields (`SentenceSourceContextLeft` and `SentenceSourceContextRight`) will contain the preceding and succeeding "processing units," respectively.
+Thus, how your source file was structured (line-by-line or as continuous text) directly determines what you will see as context on your Anki card.

+---

+## Deep Dive: The Processing Pipeline

+The utility's workflow can be broken down into the following stages:

+#### Step 1: Initialization and Setup

+1.  **Argument Parsing:** Using `argparse`, the script reads all command-line parameters (`--type`, `--language`, file paths, GCS flags, etc.).
+2.  **Loading the NLP Model:** Based on the `--language` parameter, the corresponding "large" `spaCy` model is loaded (`de_core_news_lg` for German or `en_core_web_lg` for English).
+3.  **Loading Auxiliary Data:**
+    *   **GCS Dictionary (`--gcs-dictionary`):** Used to validate the correctness of compound word splitting and to correct lemmas of genitive nouns.
+    *   **Lemma Override Rules (`--lemma-override-file`):** A TSV file (`lemma_override.tsv`) is loaded, allowing the user to manually define lemmatization rules (globally or with context).
+    *   **Lemma Index (`--lemma-index-file`):** A CSV file (e.g., a frequency dictionary) is loaded, which is used to sort the output data so that known words appear in a predictable order.

+#### Step 2: Input Processing and Main Loop

+1.  **Text Splitting:** The input text is divided into "processing units" according to the hybrid mechanism described above.
+2.  **Token Iteration:** The script iterates through each token (word or punctuation mark) in every processing unit, using `spaCy` metadata (lemma, part of speech, morphology).
+3.  **Filtering:** Tokens that are not words (punctuation, numbers, spaces) are discarded.
+4.  **Lemmatization and Processing:** A complex sequence of actions is performed for each word:
+    a. **Compound Word Splitting (GCS):** If the `--gcs` flag is enabled for German, the script attempts to break down long nouns into their component parts.
+    b. **Standard Lemmatization:** If the word was not split by GCS, its lemma is determined using `spaCy`.
+    c. **Correction and Normalization:**
+        *   **Separable Prefixes (German):** Finds verbs with separable prefixes (e.g., `...fahren sie ... an`) and correctly combines them into a single lemma (`anfahren`).
+        *   **Genitive Case (German):** Corrects lemmas of nouns in the genitive case (e.g., `Hauses` -> `Haus`).
+        *   **Capitalization:** Correctly sets capitalization: nouns are always capitalized, other words are lowercase.
+    d. **Applying Override Rules:** After all automatic transformations, the rules from `lemma_override.tsv` are checked, and if a match is found, the standard lemma is replaced with the user-defined one.
+5.  **Collecting Unique Lemmas:** All resulting lemmas are collected into a dictionary, ensuring that only one card is created for each unique word.

+#### Step 3: Sorting

+Before writing to the file, the final list of unique lemmas is sorted: new words first, then known words (in the order from `--lemma-index-file`), and finally, alphabetically.

+#### Step 4: Generating the Output TSV File

+1.  **File Creation:** An output filename is generated.
+2.  **Writing Headers:** If the `--with-fields` flag is specified, the first line with the names of all 80 fields corresponding to the Anki template is written to the file.
+3.  **Writing Data:** A row is created in the TSV file for each sorted lemma.
+4.  **Output to `stdout`:** If the `--pipe` flag is specified or no output file (`--output`) is provided, the result is printed directly to the standard output stream (important for integration with GoldenDict).

+---